-there is a limited number of corporations and public market investors willing or well-capitalized enough to acquire or invest in startups, and investors must contend with the complexity and finality of many of those decisions.
-In addition, the maturation of the SPAC phenomenon in 2021 may have benefited exit totals-these vehicles undoubtedly unlocked extra liquidity capacity in the VC exit space that did not exist in prior years.
+PitchBook-NVCA Venture Monitor As of December 31, 2021 there is a limited number of corporations and public market investors willing or well-capitalized enough to acquire or invest in startups, and investors must contend with the complexity and finality of many of those decisions.
+In addition, the maturation of the SPAC phenomenon in 2021 may have benefited exit totals these vehicles undoubtedly unlocked extra liquidity capacity in the VC exit space that did not exist in prior years.
 A discussion of 2021 exits would be incomplete without a mention of the public listings environment and the explosive year that exit route has recorded.
-Q4 put an exclamation mark on the year that was 2021, with another 72 public listings and the third consecutive quarter with more than \$180 billion in exit value.
-Rivian (NASDAQ: RIVN), Aurora (NASDAQ: AUR), and Gitlab (NASDAQ: GTLB) led the way in terms of highest-valued public listings; however, the story for full-year 2021 is still about the depth of the market, illustrated by 296 VC-backed public listings that represented 114.5% YoY growth.
+Q4 put an exclamation point on 2021, with another 72 public listings and the third consecutive quarter with more than \$180 billion in exit value.
+Rivian (NASDAQ: RIVN), Aurora (NASDAQ: AUR), and Gitlab (NASDAQ: GTLB) led the way in terms of highestvalued public listings; however, the story for full-year 2021 is still about the depth of the market, illustrated by 296 VC-backed public listings that represented 114.5% YoY growth.
 Certainly, the volatility in the public markets during the last few weeks of the year introduces greater uncertainty about the IPO market in 2022.
 An extended downtrend in public markets, especially in sectors such as software and biotech, would disrupt the flow of new VC-backed IPOs as companies typically avoid pricing into a volatile or down market if possible.
 Markets go in cycles, and a reversion of valuation multiples toward the mean will occur; however, it is still unclear if 2022 will be that year.
-VC exit value in 2021 was extremely concentrated in exits to the public markets, even relative to previous spikes in IPO activity.
+VC exit value in 2021 was extremely concentrated in exits to the public markets, even relative to previous Exit sizes rise, but \$500 million+ group still holds only a small share of overall volume Share of US VC exit count by size bucket

+PitchBook-NVCA Venture Monitor As of December 31, 2021 spikes in IPO activity.
 Given the current backlog of highly valued VC-backed companies, we expect public listing activity will need to continue in 2022 at a rapid pace for VC investors to realize the current potential return in their portfolios.
 Because of this growing reliance on these public exit routes, the volume of IPO activity in Q1 2022 will be critical to the returns of the VC strategy in the short term.
+Public listings finish record year as outliers drive the robust liquidity environment